Board Biographies

 Kathy Roth-Douquet is founder and CEO of Blue Star Families, one of the nation’s largest nonprofits supporting military families.
 She is an author, commentator, strategist, and attorney.
 Ms. Roth-Douquet is a national spokesperson for military-connected families and a commentator on patriotism, civil-military affairs, the value of service, and the experience of military families.
 She appears on the major media outlets and publishes in magazines and newspapers across the country.

-SGM Peter J. Running, USAR - Senior Enlisted Advisor
+SGM Stuart T. Coupe, USAR - Senior Enlisted Advisor

 RADM Eric C. Ruttenberg, USNR - Navy Reserve